 Anyway, go to setting.yaml and enable LDAP logger, enable DEBUG level, restart the app and then you should see all the LDAP queries if I am not mistaken.

-#4 Updated by Adam Winberg 6 months ago
+#4 Updated by Adam Winberg almost 2 years ago

 Yes, the ldapsearch was performed on the Foreman server, against the same LDAP host.